 PDPs are facing a considerable challenge as their work plans all depend on F2F meeting output.

-Acknowledgement that lengthy overnight and/or full days of conference calls and won’t be feasible over a long duration
+Acknowledgement that lengthy overnight and/or full days of conference calls won’t be feasible over a long duration.

 Scheduling conference calls during the set ICANN67 dates would be preferable over impacting members availability beyond the planned end date.